Namrata2615/Heart_Attack_Prediction/README.md

 # Heart_Disease_Prediction
-Implementing Logistic Regression and SVM on a Dataset
+Implementing Logistic Regression and SVM on a Dataset.